angelo-wf/NesJs/README.md

 Pressing M will make a save state, and pressing N will load it.

 Roms can be loaded from zip-files as well, which will load the first file with a .nes extension it can find.

+The demo does not yet handle battery saves.

 ## Usage